LeoKavanagh/mal8e/README.md

 ## What?

-A Hello-World level Scala Native project that randomly selects a curse in the Irish language, and prints it to the console.
+A Hello-World level Scala.js project that randomly selects a curse in the Irish language, and prints it to the console.

 The selection of curses is drawn from